EvanCMcPheron/Shanimation-rs/README.md

 # Shanimation
 A motion-graphics library written entirely in rust.
-Currently functional, but a massive work in progress, a ton boiler-plate in the api.
+Technically functional, but a massive work in progress, a ton boiler-plate in the api.
+Cannot recommend for use yet.